GopherDevGames/CppSand/README.md

 `Globals.h` - Holds various constants, not the best way to do it but having all of the important data in one file greatly increases the ease of adding and modyfing particle data.

+While most of the files are simple `.h` files, splitting them into multiple `.cpp` files might be required to make maintaining them a bit easier.

+## About Code

 The main plan behind this project is to minimize technical debt, while keeping the core project extendable and portable.